ben/writings/software-developers-journal/c-toolbelt.md

 ### Editors
 One's choice of text editor is a very personal matter, but it must be said that some editors are better at C than others.

-IDEs such as **Microsoft Visual Studio** or **XCode** can be very useful.
+IDEs such as **Microsoft Visual Studio**, **Eclipse CDT** or **XCode** can be very useful.
 They have extensive tools for graphical debugging, performance measurement, syntax-aware code navigation, and a host of other useful features.
+These tools are designed around the edit-compile-run cycle, and common tasks are made very easy.
+Their main drawback is their specificity; it's difficult to get Visual Studio to work with another toolchain, or to compile a binary for Linux, for example.

-Raw-text powerhouses like **Emacs** and **Vim** are much better at raw text manipulation, with features like macro recording and
+Raw-text powerhouses like **Emacs** and **Vim** are much better at raw text manipulation, with features like macro recording and ultimate customizability.
+But since they aren't tied to a particular toolchain, it takes a bit of monkeying to get them to support the same kind of features that IDEs do.
+The other side to this coin is their sheer flexibility; these editors allow you to customize nearly everything about their behavior, and they have rich ecosystems of plugins and extensions to prove it.

+**TODO: finish this paragraph?
+Is it useful?**
+One great differentiator between these categories is symbol-based code navigation.

+### Debuggers
 **TODO**

+### Checkers
+**TODO: static**
+**TODO: valgrind**

+### Collaboration Tools

+**TODO**

-## Process Tools
+## Strategic Tools
+Writing and running code is what you're going to be doing every day, but there are several important practices that will help you succeed over a longer time span.
+I think of these as *strategic* because both their costs and benefits are felt in a different time-frame than their introduction.

 ### Unit Testing
 Once you've written all that code, you probably want to make sure it does what you think it does.